ClusterHQ/flocker/docs/using/installing/index.rst

 Using Amazon Web Services
 -------------------------

+# TODO Change this to use CentOS 7

 .. note:: If you are not familiar with EC2 you may want to `read more about the terminology and concepts <https://fedoraproject.org/wiki/User:Gholms/EC2_Primer>`_ used in this document.
           You can also refer to `the full documentation for interacting with EC2 from Amazon Web Services <http://docs.amazonwebservices.com/AWSEC2/latest/GettingStartedGuide/>`_.